Magnific7/Rest-Api-NodeJS/README.md

 # Rest-Api-NodeJS
-#### This is simple well functioning REST Api project that has a GET, POST, DELETE, PATCH and EDIT requests using NodeJS, MongoDB and Express.
+#### This is simple well functioning REST Api project that has a GET, POST, DELETE, PATCH and EDIT requests built in NodeJS and Express with MongoDB as database.

+### Installation
+* Install NodeJS npm and MongoDB.
+* Clone the project by  $ git clone https://github.com/Magnific7/Rest-Api-NodeJS.git
+* Or download zip folder
+* Open the folder and run in the terminal.
+* To run run the project $ npm start (which will give some errors until you finish installations)
+* npm i express mongoose
+* npm i install--save-dev dotenv nodemon (devolopment dependencies)
+* run $ npm start
+* Replace the URL string parser in the app.js with the one provided in the terminal because the current one has expired.